10 Best Bikes for Kids Fully Reviewed

 - Good for both boys and girls

 - Wheels should be trued

 - Front brake has limited adjustability

-This bike has a stylish design with great color.
+This one has a stylish design with great color.
 The size is fitting for many smaller children and is made out of durable materials.
 Its adjustability is a nice feature.
 The seat can be adjusted and the training wheels come off.

-You get this bike shipped to you with nice packaging and you get a portable pump and tools included in your package.
+You get this one shipped to you with nice packaging and you get a portable pump and tools included in your package.
 The seat and handlebars are adjustable, the tires use air and they are wider which really helps with balance.
 There are soft rubber grips, it is easy to assemble.
 Built with a solid steel fork and frame.

 Cost and Value